So, you’re thinking about getting a kitten or cat. That’s great! Being a feline-owned human is a wonderful experience.

 Un-neutered male cats will be absolutely desperate to go outside, and are almost guaranteed to do so, no matter how vigilant you are.
 This wanderlust can lead them far from home.
 Tomcats are also likely to disappear for days on end, and to get into bad fights with other cats.
 They have a strong desire to rule.
 This can include increasing their territory, hunting, seeking out a female in heat, wandering.

 Un-neutered males have a very strong instinct for fighting and will even turn their aggression on their human companions on occasion.
+This can be a big con for a lot of folks.
 Of course, the environment, siblings, pet parents can often influence behavior more so than genetics itself.

 It is especially important to have a male cat neutered early, as when a male cat is allowed to get into the bad habits of roaming, spraying, and fighting, they are even more unlikely to leave those habits behind, even after neutering takes place.